 What do you do with Dendrobium Antennatum after they bloom?

-After Dendrobium Antennatum blooms, cut the old flower spike and give it a rest period.
+After your Dendrobium Antennatum blooms, cut the old flower spike and give it a rest period.
 Reduce watering and fertilization until new growth appears, and make sure to provide their ideal environmental conditions.

-Where should I put my Dendrobium Antennatum in my house?
+Where should you put your Dendrobium Antennatum in the house?

-Place Dendrobium Antennatum in a bright area with indirect sunlight and good air circulation, such as a windowsill or a well-lit room.
+You should put your Dendrobium Antennatum in a bright area with indirect sunlight and good air circulation in the house, such as a windowsill or a well-lit room.
 Avoid placing it in direct sunlight or in drafty areas.